nus-cs2103-AY1920S2/duke/docs/README.md

 Format: `find <keyword>`

 The `<keyword>` field is mandatory and has to be a single word (i.e. without spacing).
-This is not case sensitive does not require matching of whole word, so `find egg` will match both *"buy more eggs"* and *"Throw rotten Egg away"*.
+This is not case sensitive and does not require matching of whole word, so `find egg` will match both *"buy more eggs"* and *"Throw rotten Egg away"*.